|

 remove both the organic (carbon) and inorganic (metals) contaminants from

-which is a separate but equal part of the cleaning system, serves to both
+the building.
+The rinse cycle, which is a separate but equal part of the

-stone so that upon completion of the rinse process the substrate is left
+the stone and to neutralize the stone so that upon completion of the rinse

-evenly cleaned and with a neutral pH.
+process the substrate is left evenly cleaned and with a neutral pH.

 Limestone